 ‘Taiga, prevailing’ by K. Kendall

 Breeders and pet stores often charge ludicrous amounts of money for their animals, sometimes even hundreds or thousands apiece.
 This is before you even encounter all the sky-high vet bills.
 However, very often adopting a pet works out so much cheaper.
-If it isn’t free, then you may be charged a small adoption fee, but this is often tiny in comparison to breeders’ prices.
+If it isn’t free, then you will pay a small adoption fee, but this is often tiny in comparison to breeders’ prices.
 Of course, like we’ve already mentioned, so many of the health needs have been taken care of; taking this into account will bring your costs down even further.

 04 – You will help to reduce illegal trade and puppy farms